outerbounds/dynamic-card-examples/custom-card/README.md

 [Google's `scatter-gl` library](https://github.com/PAIR-code/scatter-gl/).
 Here, we generate a dummy 3D test dataset, but you can use `scatter3d` to visualize any 3D or 2D data of your own.

+### Key bindings

+Interact with the chart as follows:

+- Drag to rotate the chart.
+- Hold down Ctrl + Drag to move the chart.
+- Mouse wheel to zoom.

 See [Visualizing results](https://docs.metaflow.org/metaflow/visualizing-results) in Metaflow docs for more information.

 ## Usage